 The table below shows the required and projected employer contributions (before cost sharing) for the next six fiscal years.
 The projection assumes that all actuarial assumptions will be realized and that no further changes to assumptions, contributions, benefits, or funding will occur during the projection period.
+In particular, the investment return beginning with FY 2021-22 is assumed to be 6.80% per year, net of investment and administrative expenses.
 Actual contribution rates during this projection period could be significantly higher or lower than the projection shown below.
+Future contribution requirements may differ significantly from those shown below.
+The actual long-term cost of the plan will depend on the actual benefits and expenses paid and the actual investment experience of the fund.

-Required Contribution Projected Future Employer Contributions (Assumes 7.00% Return for Fiscal Year 2020-21) Fiscal Year 2022-23 2023-24 2024-25 2025-26 2026-27 2027-28 Rate Plan 26219 Results Normal Cost % 7.76% 7.8% 7.8% 7.8% 7.8% 7.8% UAL Payment \$2,331 \$2,500 \$2,600 \$2,800 \$780 \$780
+Required Contribution Projected Future Employer Contributions (Assumes 6.80% Return for Fiscal Year 2021-22 and Beyond)

+Fiscal Year 2023-24 2024-25 2025-26 2026-27 2027-28 2028-29

+Rate Plan 26219 Results

+Normal Cost % 8.00% 8.0% 8.0% 8.0% 8.0% 8.0%

+UAL Payment \$0 \$0 \$0 \$0 \$0 \$0